SoundScapeRenderer/ssr/flext/README.md

 The WFS renderer (`ssr_wfs~`) expects a second string argument with the name of the prefilter file.

 Supported Platforms
 -------------------

-Currently, the externals were only used with Pd on Linux.
+Currently, the externals should work with Pd on Linux and macOS.
-With minor adjustments in the Makefile they should also work for Pd on Mac OS X.
 Theoretically they could also work on Windows, but probably some further modifications are necessary.
-With a bit of luck, the externals might even work on Max.